A list of digital image collections curated by Rod Library at the University of Northern Iowa.

 In 1950, construction began on the building we now know as Malcolm Price Laboratory School, named after President Malcolm Price who was instrumental in planning the building.
 The building was completed in 1957, and has been fulfilling its roles of educating elementary through high school students, and providing a real-world experience for university education students.
 The photos in this collection show the extraordinary range of these roles.

 Click here, to go to the Malcolm Price Laboratory School Photographs collection.

-This website provides a virtual tour of an archive of suffrage postcards gathered by Catherine Palczewski, Professor in the Department of Communication Studies at the University of Northern Iowa.
-It is meant to provide a resource for scholars researching the visual images associated with the struggle for woman suffrage in both the United States and Great Britain.
-These images have been collected by Catherine Palczewski and her partner, Arnie Madsen, PhD, over the last 15 years.
-Feel free to use these images for non-commercial purposes, but please remember to provide attribution by indicating where you found these images.
+This website provides a virtual tour of an archive of suffrage postcards gathered by Catherine Palczewski, Professor in the Department of Communication & Media at the University of Northern Iowa and her partner, Arnie Madsen, PhD, over the last 15 years.

-Click here, to go to the Palczewski Suffrage Postcard Archive.
+Click here, to go to the Panther Athletics Photographs collection.

 The Rod Library has held several Mini Comic Cons, 2014 through 2016.
 The event is held in the spring and is free and open to the public.
 The goal is to provide an open forum for discussion about the theme of a networked society focused on popular culture, comics, and gaming.
 The panel presentations are also focused on providing a forum for discussion about the complex issues of race, gender, class and social justice in popular entertainment.